kimtothechang/kimtothechang/README.md

 2. ### VALUES
    * Simple is the best
+   * Make it work, Make it right, Make it fast

 3. ### LEARNING
    * Achevement, HTML, CSS, SCSS, Javascript, Typescript, React, Redux, Relay, GraphQL